Wednesday, June 29, 2011

 Album Review: Seether - Holding Onto Strings Better Left To Fray

-Seether - Holding Onto Strings Better Left To Fray
+Seether - Holding Onto String Better Left To Fray

 John Humphrey - the band’s drummer - described the album as: “...very strong, melodic, and heavy at times...”